dimoz29/smstry3/README.md

-# readme
+# Readme

-'''this Version runs the node.js server and sends the sms.
+this Version runs the node.js server and sends the sms.
 Build as React